Dungeons of Doria: Prototype Unboxing

 Games offering

 For the players the main differences will be how many games you can play.
-TTS for sure has a lot more games than Tabletopia, but most of them are created by fans as mostly unofficial mods.
+TTS for sure has a lot more games than Tabletopia, but most of them are created by fans as (in many cases) unofficial mods.
 This does not have to be a bad thing in general.
 But there are two problems: If you search for a game, you might find 10 different versions from different people with different features or in different quality.
 And when you found a good version, it would be best to quickly save it to your local saves, as this Mod might get pulled from the Steam Workshop as soon as a company does not like people playing the game on TTS.
 My personal opinion on this: Let people play and test it remotely – if they like it, they will also buy the real version.
-TTS also has nicer releases of some board games from some publishers, but on that front, TTS will get more expensive really fast.
+TTS also has nicer special paid/DLC releases of some board games from some publishers (for example Scythe and Zombicide), but on that front, TTS will get more expensive really fast, as every additional game costs money (though only one time and only for the owner).
 This only is worth it, if you really like a specific game and therefore play it a lot also in TTS.
-My recommendation to the makers of TTS – for these games, maybe an option like Tabletopias to pay a small monthly fee for all “professional made games” is better?
+My recommendation to the makers of TTS – for these games, maybe an option like Tabletopias to pay a small monthly fee for all “professional made games” might be better?

-So you can see where this leads: Tabletopia has better games, often professionally made by the authors or publishers themselves.
+So you can see where this leads: Tabletopia has better games, all professionally made by the authors or publishers themselves.
 You don’t have to search for the correct version, you don’t have to upload it yourself and if it is a premium setup, each creator/publisher will also receive a bit of money from Tabletopia (if you play it and have also a premium subscription).
 That might be the general reason, why Tabletopia is more preferred by bigger publishers.
-That leads us to creating games in general.

 TTS uses the Steam Workshop by default.
 While Steam is a downside for many people, it is a BIG plus for TTS creators: Just upload all of your designs files to the Steam Cloud of your account – you have a few Gigabytes at minimum (I believe 20 GB).
 That is a lot, even if you used some of that space already for game saves or video uploads in Steam.
 And if you don’t want to use Steam Cloud, just use your own webhosting space!